tjcreedy/metamate/README.md

 ### UPGMA tree

 Unless a tree is supplied, metaMATE uses the aligned ASVs to build a UPGMA tree using the script `make_tree.R` supplied as part of metaMATE.
 This is a newick-format tree that can be opened by any newick parser or tree viewing software.

+### Adaptive filter outputs (`filter-adaptive` only)

+`filter-adaptive` always writes three files to the output directory:
+* `filter-adaptive.fasta` — the retained sequences (ASVs, or OTU centroids in OTU mode).
+With validation enforced (the default) this contains the threshold survivors plus rescued verified authentics, minus all verified non-authentics.
+* `filter-adaptive_table.csv` — the per-sample abundance table of the retained sequences, with a `Threshold` column giving each sample's threshold.
+Its rows/columns match `filter-adaptive.fasta`.
+* `filter-adaptive_summary.csv` — per-sample statistics: the threshold and the pre/post counts of total, verified-authentic and verified-non-authentic sequences. `Verified_Authentic_Post` counts only authentics that passed the threshold on their own (rescued ones are excluded), so it reflects filtering stringency.

+In OTU mode it additionally writes `otu_summary.csv` (per-ASV and per-OTU classifications).
+The `*_control.txt` (and, when `-L/-M` is used, `*_ASVcounts.csv`) validation/count files are written as for `find`, and are reused to resume a later run.

 ## Details